Nasdaq slashes Greifeld's bonus over botched Facebook IPO

-* SIGNS CONTRACT WITH RA BYGG AB ON CONSTRUCTION OF LUFTSEGLAREN 2

-April 11 Nasdaq OMX Group Inc said it slashed the 2012 annual bonus of Chief Executive Robert Greifeld by $542,100 over the botched handling of Facebook Inc's initial public offering last year.
+Nasdaq OMX Group Inc (NDAQ.O) said it slashed the 2012 annual bonus of Chief Executive Robert Greifeld by $542,100 over the botched handling of Facebook Inc's (FB.O) initial public offering last year.

 Nasdaq said in a filing with the Securities and Exchange Commission (SEC) late on Thursday that Greifeld's bonus for 2012 fell 62 percent to $1.35 million.